brisa-build/brisa/docs/03-components-details/03-context.md

 }
 ```

+Parameters:

+- `SomeContext`: The context that you’ve previously created with createContext.
+The context itself does not hold the information, it only represents the kind of information you can provide or read from components.

+Returns:

+- `useContext` returns the context value inside a signal for the calling component.
+It is determined as the value passed to the closest [`context-provider`](#provider) above the calling component in the tree.
+If there is no such provider, then the returned value will be the `defaultValue` you have passed to [`createContext`](#create-context-createcontext) for that context.
+The returned value is up-to-date, reactive under a signal.

+> [!CAUTION]
+> - `useContext()` call in a component is not affected by providers returned from the same component.
+The corresponding `<context-provider>` needs to be above the component doing the `useContext()` call.
+> - Instead of an import it is inside the [`RequestContext`](/docs/building-your-application/data-fetching/request-context) or [`WebContext`](/docs/building-your-application/data-fetching/web-context).
+In the case of server the context is stored inside the request, since each request is different and it is better that it is not global to **avoid concurrency problems**.
+In the case of web is needed within the `WebContext` to generate a reactive signal that is cleared when the web component is disconnected.

 #### `serverOnly` property

 In many cases we want to share sensitive data on the server components-tree and that this data never reaches the client.
 To do this, the provider supports the `serverOnly` property and during SSR it is extripated so that it is never part of the final HTML.